caitlinmeyer/yale-academic/projects.md

 This one's kind of meta.
 I serve on the Research, Outreach & Instruction committee and was asked to put together a toolkit for producing online learning objects.
 So what better way to do so than a static webpage hosted by Github?
 I wanted to share with colleagues tools, examples, and other information they'll need to jump into this arena.
 [View the toolkit here.](https://caitlinmeyer.github.io/instructional-media/)

 ### Bioinformatics at Yale
 Yale started its bioinformatics support program in 2014 with the hiring of my colleague Rolando Garcia-Milian.
 In that time, he's built a robust suite of resources and services for Yale affiliates that only continues to grow in popularity.
-This video aims to specifically illustrate where our services fit in.
 To create this video, I used Hype3, Camtasia, and Audacity.
 I also created vectorized versions of the database logos in Adobe Illustrator.

 <div class="video-responsive"><iframe src="https://player.vimeo.com/video/238943541?title=0&byline=0&portrait=0" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>